fleet-ai/DocEval/README.md

 </p>

 OCR on documents is fundamental to the functioning of many apps.
-Given the high costs associated with commercial OCR models and the existence of accurate open-source models, benchmarking OCR models on a variety of tasks and datasets is important in helping organizations optimize the performance of their systems while managing their resources effectively.
-Evaluating the performance of OCR models can be challenging due to the lack of standardized output formats and the variety of tasks involved.
-This repository aims to address these challenges by providing a canonical structure for evaluating OCR models across different tasks, datasets, and metrics.
+Given the high costs associated with commercial models and the existence of accurate open-source models, benchmarking document understanding models on a variety of tasks and datasets is important in helping organizations optimize the performance of their systems while managing their resources effectively.
+Evaluating the performance of document understanding models can be challenging due to the lack of standardized output formats and the variety of tasks involved.
+This repository aims to address these challenges by providing a canonical structure for evaluating models across different tasks, datasets, and metrics.

 ## Contributing